rootCircle/blog/docs/project/bgit_internals.md

 ).unwrap();
 ```

 While this level of control is essential, it also exposes the raw complexity of Git.
-A core goal of `bgit` is to wrap this power in a safe, user-friendly architecture.
+A core goal of bgit is to wrap this power in a safe, user-friendly architecture.
 Maintained by the Rust project itself, `git2-rs` is the solid foundation that makes this possible.

 ## The Core Architecture: Workflow Engine

-At its heart, `bgit` is a workflow engine that drives a pipeline of steps.
-When you run the `bgit` command, you enter the start of a `WorkflowQueue`.
-This queue represents an ordered pipeline of possible steps(that can branch), and `bgit` orchestrates progression based on the state of your repository and your input.
+At its heart, bgit is a workflow engine that drives a pipeline of steps.
+When you run the bgit command, you enter the start of a `WorkflowQueue`.
+This queue represents an ordered pipeline of possible steps(that can branch), and bgit orchestrates progression based on the state of the repository and the user input.

 A typical step in the workflow is defined by this enum: